wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * <a target="_blank" href="https://pardot.com">Pardot.com</a> [<a target="_blank" href="https://trust.pardot.com/">status</a>]
    * <a target="_blank" href="https://www.quip.com/">Quip.com</a> "a Salesforce company" has APIs to enable automation of processes, integration, and <strong>collabortion</strong> with any app.

-Not owned by Salesforce but they seem close:
+Not owned by Salesforce (but they seem close):

    * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a> provides SaaS for managing financial information.
 Salesforce invested in this company.